A picture of man with his head in his hands, looking distraught as he stares at his laptop screen.

-I don’t know about you, but I spot written errors almost every time I read something—particularly online.
-I’ve written before about how hard it can be to spot mistakes when you’re looking for them—even for a professional English proofreader.
-When I look at my old blog posts, I still find errors.
+I don’t know about you, but I spot writing errors almost every time I read something—particularly online.
+I’ve written about how hard it can be to spot mistakes when looking for them—even for a professional English proofreader.
+When I look at old blog posts, I still find writing errors.

-And that’s with extensive proofreading.
-I use spell checking tools, read my blogs aloud, and go over them repeatedly.
-But the occasional error still slips through.
+And that’s after extensive proofreading.
+I use spell-checking tools, read my blogs aloud, and review them repeatedly.
+But the occasional writing error still slips through.
 It’s notoriously hard to proofread your own writing.
-But that’s why I can spot more mistakes in my own writing after time has passed.
+That’s why I can spot more mistakes in my writing after time has passed.
 It’s also why I’m much better at proofreading other people’s writing.

-I remember listening to a podcast where one of the hosts talked about the book he’d released.
-It was through a major publisher.
+I listened to a podcast where a host talked about the book he’d released with a major publisher.
 He was so excited that years of work had resulted in this finished product.
-That excitement and joy soon turned to anger when he opened to the first page.
-He spotted a typo on page one.
+That excitement and joy soon turned to anger when he opened his book only to spot a typo on page one.

-A major publisher had released his book.
+A major publisher released his book.
 The author had proofread it.
-The publishing company likely had more than one person proofread it.
+The publishing company must’ve had a proofreader.
 Several people at the publishing company must’ve read the manuscript to approve it.
-Yet there was a glaring error on the first page.
+Yet, there was a glaring error on the first page.

-So how do all these errors sneak into our writing?
+How do these writing errors sneak into our work?
 They tend to occur for the four reasons I’ll explain below.

-Ignorance—not knowing the correct spelling, form, or grammar
+Do most writing errors come from ignorance—not knowing the correct spelling, form, or grammar?

 I have no data to back this up, but I suspect this is the least common cause of writing mistakes.
-In the past, this may have been more common, but much less so in the digital age.
+This may have been more common in the past but much less so in the digital age.
 Before computers, if you didn’t know how to spell a word, you had to look it up in the dictionary.

 But doing that would break the writer’s flow.
 A writer would be more likely to get something down on paper, errors and all.
 Mistakes can be fixed while editing or proofreading later.

-But these days, even the most basic writing platforms have some form of built-in spell-check.
+These days, almost all writing platforms have some form of built-in spell-check.
 As outlined before, some spell checkers are better than others.
 Most will do an excellent job of correcting separete to separate.
 In fact, Google Docs auto-corrected it as I typed.
 I had to go back and edit it to misspell it.

 Of course, auto-correct can be a double-edged sword.
-There are times it can correct something it shouldn’t have.
+There are times it can correct something it shouldn’t.
 Other times, it’ll suggest an incorrect change.
 In my experience, some spell checkers do more harm than good by giving you a false sense of security.
-Also, you don’t feel you need to learn the rules because you assume that technology will fix things for you.
+Also, you don’t feel the need to learn the rules because you assume that technology will fix things for you.
 That’s just as dangerous as using an auto-translation app for your website.

-The next source of errors in your writing is legit typos.
+The next source of writing errors is legit typos.
 I’m guilty of these mistakes.
-I can most definitely proofread writing without any tools, but I prefer to use them.
-They are helpful, make my job easier, and catch a lot of typos that otherwise may have snuck by.
+I can proofread writing without tools, but I prefer to use them.
+They help make my job easier and catch several typos that otherwise may have snuck by.

-But while I’m writing, the most common mistakes I make are typos.
+But while writing, my most common mistakes are typos.
 I learned how to touch-type back in high school—on a typewriter.
 Many of my classmates and I dropped that class once we learned the keyboard layout.

 Formatting business letters, two spaces after a period, five carriage returns for the signature—boring!
 Sorry, Ms. Randall, but thanks for teaching me a skill I’ve used throughout my life.

-Even though I know the layout of the keyboard, I still make mistakes while typing.
-Sometimes those typos result from me trying to type too fast.
-I also often switch two letters—like typing form as from.
+I know the keyboard layout, but I still make typing mistakes.
+Sometimes, those typos result from me trying to type too fast.
+I also often switch two letters—like typing form as from

-Even if you can’t touch-type, there’s a good chance several of your mistakes come from actual typos.
-Of course, many people are now typing on smartphone keyboards instead of physical ones.
-If I had to type my blog posts on my smartphone, there’s no way I’d be able to complete one a week.
+Even if you don’t touch type, there’s a good chance several of your mistakes come from typos.
+Many people are now typing on smartphone keyboards instead of physical ones.
+If I had to type my blog posts on my smartphone, I wouldn’t be able to complete one a week.
 And those posts would be riddled with typos!

-It doesn’t matter how they occur or what kind of typos they are.
-Typos are definitely a common source of errors in writing.
+It doesn’t matter how they occur.
+Typos are definitely a common source of writing errors.

 Changing your stream of thought mid-sentence while writing

-This is pretty common.
+This is quite common.
 I do it all the time.
-It’s a challenge trying to get all those poignant thoughts swirling around in your head down on paper.
-Getting them down in an organized, easily digestible fashion is even more difficult.
+Trying to get all those poignant thoughts swirling around in your head down on paper is a challenge.
+It is even more difficult to get them down in an organized, easily digestible fashion.

 But these constant edits while you’re writing often lead to mistakes.
 You’re more likely to create grammatical errors with these kinds of edits.
 For example, let’s say that you wrote the following sentence: